assyrianic/Tagha/README.md

 [See the Wiki for API references, Opcodes reference, Tutorials, and more](https://github.com/assyrianic/Tagha-Virtual-Machine/wiki)

+## (Current) Features:
+* Scripts can call Host functions (natives).
+* Host can call script functions, with pushing and retrieving data!
+* Host can retrieve script global variables.
+* Host can bind its own global variables as a pointer to a script global variable.
+* Very small memory usage: around 60-80kb of memory.
+* No dependencies except libc!

 ## Installation/Building
 download or git clone the project.
 The build scripts in the project give you the option to build Tagha as a static or shared library.